The UCSF Women's Health Resource Center offers women resources to enhance their health and link them to information that cover their life span.

 Sarah Quigley, Lactation Consultant, Perinatal Educator

 Sarah is a Board Certified Lactation Consultant and has taught classes on breastfeeding and parenting at UCSF since 2018.
 Sarah sees families in the outpatient lactation clinic and facilitates the MILK Support group.
 She has volunteered as a La Leche League Leader since 2010, providing peer breastfeeding support.
 She believes that parents are the experts on their own babies, and her goal is to help parents tap into the instincts and knowledge that they already have to successfully feed and care for their babies.
 Sarah and her partner are the proud parents of two daughters.
 In her free time, she enjoys board games, cooking, and spontaneous living room dance parties.

 Shanda Manion, Patient Health Educator

 Shanda has been teaching parenting classes with UCSF’s Women’s Health Great Expectations Pregnancy Program since 2011.
 Shanda’s passion for education and medicine has inspired her extensive work in the health care field.
-She is a certified CPR Instructor for the American Heart Association and an ICEA certified Childbirth Educator currently teaching Infant and Child CPR classes and Childbirth Education Workshops at UCSF hospital through the Great Expectations Pregnancy program.
+She is a certified CPR Instructor for the American Heart Association and an ICEA certified Childbirth Educator currently teaching Childbirth Education classes at UCSF hospital through the Great Expectations Pregnancy program.
 She works full-time as an educator in the San Francisco Bay Area.